haaniyairam/CryptoSensei/README.md

 To get started with CryptoSensei, follow the steps below:

 Fork the Repository: Click on the "Fork" button on the top right corner of this repository page to create a copy of the repository under your GitHub account.
 Clone the Forked Repository: Open your command line or terminal and navigate to the directory where you want to clone the repository.
 Then, run the following command:

-'''git clone <your_forked_repository_url>'''
 Replace <your_forked_repository_url> with the actual URL of your forked CryptoSensei repository.

-Install Dependencies: Once the repository is cloned, navigate into the project directory and install the dependencies by running the following command:
+Install Dependencies: Once the repository is cloned, navigate into the project directory and install the dependencies by running the following command
-'''npm install'''

 Configure Environment: If the project requires any specific configuration or environment variables, make sure to set them up accordingly.
 Refer to the project's documentation for any specific instructions on how to configure the environment.

-Run the Application: After completing the necessary setup steps, you can run the CryptoSensei application using the following command:
+Run the Application: After completing the necessary setup steps, you can run the CryptoSensei application using the following command

+'''git clone

+npm install

-'''npm start'''
+npm start'''
-This will start the application and you can access it through your web browser.

 **Contributing**
 We welcome contributions to CryptoSensei.
 Feel free to fork the repository and submit pull requests with your improvements.